-C.6.4 Cyber security
+C.6.6 Cyber security

-The performance of core activities places reliance on the IT infrastructure that supports day-to-day https://fshandbook.info/FS/html/handbook/COBS/21 Page | 42 transaction processing.
+The performance of core activities places reliance on the IT infrastructure that supports day-to-day transaction processing.
 Our IT environment must also be secure and we must address an increasing cyber risk threat as our digital footprint increases.
 The risk that our IT infrastructure does not meet these requirements is a key area of focus.

-Cyber risk is an area of increased security for global regulators after a number of recent high profile attacks and data losses.
+Cyber risk is an area of increased scrutiny for global regulators after a number of recent high profile attacks and data losses.
 The growing maturity and industrialisation of cyber-criminal capability, together with an increasing level of understanding of complex financial transaction by criminal groups are two reasons why risks to the financial services industry are increasing.

 Given this, cyber security is seen as a key risk for the Company.
 Our current threat assessment is that, while we are not individually viewed as a compelling target for a direct cyber-attack, we are at risk of suffering attacks as a member of the financial services industry, with potentially significant impact on business continuity, our customer relationship and our brand reputation.
+Protecting our customers remains core to our business.